yhw086/PowerOutageClassifier/README.md

 ## Project Overview
 This is a data science project investigating the causes of electricity outages.

 The dataset used in this study is obtained from Purdue University's laboratory and is titled "Major Power Outage Risks in the U.S.".
 It comprises 1,534 records, each representing a power outage event in the United States, and includes 55 columns.
 Building upon the data analysis we have done [previously](https://yhw086.github.io/PowerOutageAnalysis/), we have slightly modified our data cleaning process for this project.
-We have converted the `xlsx` file into `csv` file and drop unnecessary rows and columns.Details will be included below.
+We have converted the `xlsx` file into `csv` file and drop unnecessary rows and columns.
+Details will be included below.

 The dataset used to investigate the topic can be found [here](https://www.sciencedirect.com/science/article/pii/S2352340918307182#s0015).
 This project is for DSC80 at UCSD.